TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 visibility.
 This means that all symbols in extension modules should be declared ``static``, except for the module's initialization function, in order to avoid name clashes with other extension modules (as discussed in section :ref:`methodtable`).
-And it means that symbols that *should* be accessible from other extension modules must be exported in a different way.
+And it means that symbols that *should* be accessible kutoka other extension modules must be exported in a different way.

-Python provides a special mechanism to pass C-level information (pointers) from one extension module to another one: Capsules.
+Python provides a special mechanism to pass C-level information (pointers) kutoka one extension module to another one: Capsules.
 A Capsule is a Python data type which stores a pointer (:c:type:`void \*`).
 Capsules can only be created and accessed via their C API, but they can be passed around like any other Python object.
 In particular,  they can be assigned to a name in an extension module's namespace.
-Other extension modules can then import this module, retrieve the value of this name, and then retrieve the pointer from the Capsule.
+Other extension modules can then agiza this module, retrieve the value of this name, and then retrieve the pointer kutoka the Capsule.

 There are many ways in which Capsules can be used to export the C API of an extension module.
 Each function could get its own Capsule, or all C API pointers